cornell-dti/trends-in-web-dev-website/docs/express.md

 POST method is generally used to submit data to an endpoint.

-The following uses Express’s `app.post()` method to send a POST request to ‘/’ and responds with ‘Got a POST request’.
+The following uses Express's `app.post()` method to send a POST request to ‘/' and responds with ‘Got a POST request'.
 Notice that `app.post()` has a second argument that is a function with two parameters, `req` and `res`.
 Usually, when you call POST you want to send data with the request.
 You would send that data as the `req` parameter.

 ```javascript
 app.post('/', function(req, res) {